 For those upset at how the election turned out, Me the People may be mildly cathartic.
 As an entertainment it borders on being passable.
 Perhaps Trump’s unrepentant outrageousness is beyond a traditional send up.

-Me the People: The Trump America Musical (open run)
+Me the People: The Trump America Musical (through September 12, 2017)

 The Triad, 158 West 72nd Street, in Manhattan